Azure-Samples/cosmosdb-java-create-cosmosdb-and-configure-firewall/README.md

 # Getting Started with Cosmos - Create Cosmos DB With IP Range - in Java #

-  Azure CosmosDB sample for high availability.
+  Azure Cosmos DB sample for high availability.
    - Create a CosmosDB configured with IP range filterR
    - Delete the CosmosDB.